Special Issue on “Artificial Intelligence, Neurotechnologies and Neuroethics” (Neuroethics)

-I am co-editing, together with Emma Gordon (University of Glasgow) and Georg Starke (Technical University of Munich), a special issue of Neuroethics exploring the ethical, legal, and social implications of AI-driven neurotechnologies.
-The issue invites contributions that critically examine the challenges posed by closed-loop and affective Brain-Computer Interfaces (BCIs) in relation to neurorights, autonomy, authenticity, cognitive sovereignty, and governance frameworks.
-Submissions adopting welfarist, relational, or critical approaches to these questions are especially encouraged.
+I am co-editing, together with Emma Gordon (University of Glasgow) and Georg Starke (Technical University of Munich), a special issue of Neuroethics on artificial intelligence, neurotechnologies, and neuroethics.
+The issue brings together work on the ethical, legal, and social implications of AI-driven neurotechnologies, including closed-loop and affective brain-computer interfaces, neurorights, autonomy, authenticity, cognitive sovereignty, and governance.

 🌱 This is a work in progress.
 I'm glad to receive feedback, discuss ideas, or present it upon request.

-This project builds on my earlier work exploring the ethical and political dimensions of Brain-Machine Interfaces.
-In previous articles, I have argued for the need for enhanced informed consent and critically examined how BMIs threaten personal autonomy, dignity, and self-ownership through potential mechanisms of surveillance and emotional control.
+This project builds on my earlier work on the ethical and political dimensions of Brain-Machine Interfaces, where I argued for stronger informed consent and examined how BMIs can threaten personal autonomy and self-ownership through surveillance and emotional control.
 You can read more about these foundational explorations below.

 On the Ethics of Human Enhancement